 I am an Associate Professor and the Research Director of the department of Computer Science at the University of Alabama at Birmingham (UAB).
 I work in the areas of computer and network security, and applied cryptography.
 My particular focus is on fundamental, transformative, inter-disciplinary and game changing research, which can go beyond the traditional confines of academic domain and make a positive impact to the lives of end users hopefully relatively quickly.

 My students and I run the SPIES — Security and Privacy In Emerging computing and networking Systems — research lab.
 I have a major emphasis on workforce development, especially in areas related to cyber-security.
-In this line, I am the principal investigator and director of the UAB CyberCorps Scholarship for Service (SFS) program and have been serving as the Co-Director of UAB’s M.S. program in Computer Forensics and Security Management (CFSM).
+In this line, I am the principal investigator and director of the UAB CyberCorps Scholarship for Service (SFS) program, funded by NSF, and have been serving as the Co-Director of UAB’s M.S. program in Computer Forensics and Security Management (CFSM).
 I also co-lead the Information Assurance/Security Pillar of UAB’s Center for Information Assurance and Joint Forensics Research (CIA-JFR) (now called the Center for Emerging Technology Investigations Forensics & Security (CETIFS)).

 My research has been externally supported by NSF (multiple grants and multiple programs, including SaTC, CICI and SFS), NIJ/DoJ, Google (2 Faculty Research Awards), Comcast, Cisco, Intel, Nokia, and Research in Motion.